kirchbergerknorr/Magento_RewriteChecker/README.md

 # Kirchbergerknorr RewriteChecker

 This module checks if all urls for categories and products are rewritten and if not, trigger the url rewrite generation.
+It gets all the existing rewrites from the core_url_rewrite table and checks if the found ids have a diff with the existing product or category ids.
+If so, the indexing of these entities is triggered.

 ## Installation